samathaluca/fallen/README.md

 - More modal and popups to communicate with the users me when forms have been completed and sent correctly.
 App currently provided information in page templates.
 Research suggested modals irritated agitated users.
 - Login
 - Loading spinners when pages are taking a while to load.
 Heroku is quites slow to load.
+- contact us page. - this will added once the app is being managed properly and queries will be reliably answered.
+Email has been added which allows those who really want correspondence to get a response as we will have a return email address.
+An unmanaged contact form on an app whose user's are emotionally vulnerable could exacerbate feelings of isolations and desperation.

 ## Tech Used